 Things Every House Should Have

 It’s hard to think of every little thing you’ll need for a new home.
-Use this list as your guide to stocking up on the basics, so you can make sure your home is stocked with the things every house should have.
+Use this essentials list of must have home items as your guide to stocking up on the basics, so you can make sure your home is stocked with the things every house should have.